Optimizing Web Performance – Harnessing Caching for Hosting Success

 Cache invalidation

 Cache invalidation is the process of removing outdated or stale cached content.
 This is important because if a cached resource has expired, it can lead to outdated or incorrect content being served to users.
-There are several methods of cache invalidation, including time-based invalidation (setting an expiration date for the cached content) and manual invalidation (manually removing the cached content).
+There are several methods of cache invalidation, including time-based invalidation (setting an expiration date for the cached content) and manual invalidation (manually re3moving the cached content).

 Support